updated

 This host offers a language exchange

 We’re happy to help those wanting to become more fluent in English and to help us to learn more how to communicate best with you.
+It is advisable, due to the nature of working with very large animals, that you have enough English skill to read/write in English to be able to follow farm guidelines, read instructions, and take safety advice.
 We have had some people really struggle with the language barrier, so this is seriously something to consider.

 • Accommodation